-When we write for compliance or legacy, we fail to give prospects a true sense of what our organizations are like – our culture, our teams, our perks, physical office space.
+When we write for compliance or legacy, we fail to give prospects a true sense of what our organisations are like – our company culture, our teams, our perks, physical office space.
 We try to convey the soul of our organization in text alone.
 We’ve become over-reliant on our career sites as the place to share images, video, and our people.

 What if job descriptions looked more like this?